bfreder1/CS2100-Website-Project/README.md

 * The website can be visited by using the following link: https://bfreder1.github.io/CS2100-Website-Project/index.html

 Note for Reviewer: Several sections of the website are stubbed out and have not been completed yet.

+Submission notes 11/5/2024: I was unable to get the image gallery working how I wanted it, the example in 11.7 does not work on smaller screens and trying to adapt that style into a responsive format proved too difficult a task.